scateu/tsv_edl.vim/README.davinci.md

 ### Edit along with Subtitles: Trim Items Start Style
  - Import SRT
- - If on the edge of a SRT block and in the middle of A/V clip, just do `Cmd-Shift-[`.
+ - If the SRT blocks on the right will be covering the left ones (blocks on the right has no gap), just do `Cmd-Shift-[`.
- - If not on the edge of a SRT block, first do a blade on SRT block to split it, then `Cmd-Shift-[`.
-(Probably a bug.)
+   - Otherwise, first delete all the SRT blocks you want to remove on the left

 # REFERENCES